I think you will agree with me when I say:

 Now unless your particular situation does not fit into any of the scenarios I’m going to describe below then yes, strict No Contact is the right thing to do.

-However, even with that being said you may still have some doubts, so I’m going to explain it here in a different way so that you truly understand the concept.
+However, even with that being said you may still have some doubts, so I’m going to explain it here in a different way so that you truly understand the concept of the No Contact Rule.

 Just take a second to think about what your options are: